Opera Nova Bydgoszcz: History

 The idea of a building dedicated to the Bydgoszcz Opera dates back to the 1950s and 1960s, soon after the nationalization of the institution.
 The first initiative came from Andrzej Schwalbe, then director of the Pomeranian Philharmonic: for him it was clear from the start that the co-existence in the long run under one roof of two companies and orchestras could not achieve the needed artistic stability.
 Rationale was the successful attendance at opera performances and the lack of large auditoriums in the city, capable of satisfying the growing artistic aspirations of the public.

-In 1961, a meeting between representatives of Bydgoszcz Music Society, Musical Theatre, Pomeranian Philharmonic, administrative authorities and architects, agreed to launch the project of a musical theater with two scenes and an art café.
+In 1961 a meeting between representatives of Bydgoszcz Music Society, Musical Theatre, Pomeranian Philharmonic, administrative authorities and architects, agreed to launch the project of a musical theatre with two scenes and an art café.
 Different locations were considered for the future opera house: the place of the former Municipal Theatre, or Ludowy Park on Jagiellońska street, or again on the heights of Bydgoszcz.
 Finally the area chosen was the one between Focha street, Theatre square and Brda river.
 There have been standing large granaries -"Royal granaries" (spichrze królewski)- which burnt down in the 1960s.
 Only buildings left in the 1960s were military facilities (warehouses, mess, garrison command).

 In May, the Association of Polish Architects announced a national contest to "develop the architectural design of the building of Musical Theatre and Drama in Bydgoszcz".
-Jury comprised architects of Bydgoszcz, Gdańsk, Poznan, Warsaw, and representatives from the Ministry of Culture and Art and the Pomeranian Philharmonic in Bydgoszcz.
+Jury comprised architects of Bydgoszcz, Gdańsk, Poznań, Warsaw, and representatives from the Ministry of Culture and Art and the Pomeranian Philharmonic in Bydgoszcz.
 The prize winner was a young architect, Joseph Chmiel, who was also the author of the project for the Musical Theatre in Gdynia.
 The project presented an edifice composed of four intersecting circles, integrated into the meander of the Brda river.

-In 1962, the design phase of the building started, supported by the Gdańsk University of Technology.
+In 1962 the design phase of the building started, supported by the Gdańsk University of Technology.
 The investment was planned in two steps, the first one from 1966 to 1971, the second stage after 1972.
 Contrary to expectations, construction did not start immediately, due to the delaying design work.